 If there was one Terpander who often won festival competitions, there were hundreds of other performers, traveling, performing, competing and gaining musical fame from island to island, country to country.

 Was Terpander jamming?
 Was he winning competitions for advanced and intricate instrumentals, invented on the spot?
-Or was he singing and strumming the ancient equivalent to bar songs?
+Or was he singing and strumming the ancient equivalent of bar songs?
 My hunch is that it was likely a bit of both.
 Any musician who reinvents an instrument and systemizes the music of an entire region is not interested only in playing popular songs.
 I don’t think Terpander is the improvisational master we’re looking for.
 Rather, we know this musician lurked anonymously among the same travel routes Terpander would have taken.

 Now we know that musicians could travel, did travel, had a reason to play far and wide, and had audiences waiting for them.
 We can also imagine how they traveled—by merchant ship, as paying guests of entrepreneurial captains.